A Transformative Weekend Workshop in The Work of Byron Katie

 Question your thinking.
 Transform your life.

-Registered Clinical Counsellor Sherry Scheideman is thrilled to host and assist the highly respected certified facilitator Caitlin Frost at this very special opportunity to immerse yourself in The Work of Byron Katie for a weekend.
+Registered Clinical Counsellor Sherry Scheideman is thrilled to host and assist internationally renowned certified facilitator Caitlin Frost at this very special opportunity to immerse yourself in The Work of Byron Katie for a weekend.
 Contact Sherry.

 LOCATION: CADBORO COMMONS, UNIVERSITY OF VICTORIA, VICTORIA BC